0xLJoseb/Apuntes/Buff Writeup/Buff Writeup.md

 ![Kamehameha](https://github.com/0xLJoseb/Apuntes/blob/main/Buff%20Writeup/Content%26/kamehameha.PNG)

-Now it would be a good idea to get the "user flag" to get access to the system, one of the possible ways to do this is by getting a "reverse shell".
+Now in order to get the "user flag" we need to get access to the system, one of the possible ways to do this is by getting a "reverse shell".

 This can be accomplished in the following way:
 Since the target machine does not have netcat, we are going to provide an smb server whose folder will host a netcat executable.